Explore the Galaxy with Michael Marks Season 2, Episode 1: Reporting Plus

 Galaxy has basic reporting on event usage, but Reporting plus can dive much deeper into detail on resourced managed events including the event that was purchased, who purchased, what capacity is left or how many of the product has been used – and you can see it all on one report.

-One of the ways Galaxy registers a product/event in the future is with a ticket date, order date or a range of other date types.
+One of the ways Galaxy registers a product/event in the future is with a ticket date, order date or event date.
 Reporting Plus offers a range of different reports not available in Galaxy that support forecasting based on these dates so you can see the purchases/bookings you have in the future and the percentage of what categories of purchases you have.
 These reports help you see the trends in future visits.
 Some of our customers use them for school and educational bookings, or group visits.
 They can look to see who is booked in the future, determine if they’ve received payment for that group, or track to see if future bookings are what hey expect versus past performance.
 They also make sure they are staffed appropriately based on the number of guests they expect to have.
+Some customers have used these reports recently to contact customers due to COVID closures.

 More and more we are seeing our customers using attributes to manage reports because Reporting Plus captures all of your attribute info.
 Attributes are a tool in Galaxy that allows you to customize Galaxy in your environment.
-And they’re free form, so you can make them whatever you want.
 Commonly they are used to track financial information – to map financial codes.
 They are also closely linked with rosters, so in education sales for example, attributes may be the grade of children that are coming or the teacher name, etc. Reporting Plus can pull the data and develop the reports with all attributes included.
 In fact, it can even filter the data based on requested attributes in ways that Galaxy cannot.

 One primary premise of Reporting Plus when it was developed is that you wouldn’t need a Galaxy license to access the reports.
 And that’s a game changer for attractions that are trying to make data driven decisions across their organization.
 You can download your reports in multiple formats and easily manipulate the data in your files.
 You can also leverage the schedule function to email reports via an attachment or link.
 You can arrange for Group 1, Group 2 and Group 3 to all received different reports, or to receive the same reports, but at different times.
 You can give people access to the results of the report, but not the actual report themselves.
 The ability to share the information with users that don’t have a Galaxy license and then manipulate the information is a major strength of the product.